-We study the three Meaningful Votes that took place in the British House of Common between January and March 2019 in which the Conservative government's Withdrawal Agreement with the European Union was decisively defeated.
-Instrumental for this was a major revolt on the Conservative backbench.
-We argue that this specific high stakes situation can provide insights into why politicians revolt against their own party more generally.
-We find evidence that personal preference (ideology), constituency preferences and career concerns mattered.
+We study the three Meaningful Votes that took place in the British House of Common between January and March 2019 in which the Conservative government's Withdrawal Agreement with the European Union was defeated decisively.
+Instrumental for that result was a major revolt on the Conservative backbench.
+We argue that the high-stakes situation can provide insights into why politicians revolt against their own parties more generally.
+We find evidence that personal preferences (ideology), constituency preferences and career concerns mattered.
 We also find (suggestive) evidence that the rebellion on the Conservative backbench was, in part, motivated by the prospect of bringing the May government down.
-An interesting question for future research is to study the electoral
+An interesting question for future research is to study the electoral consequences of the rebellion for individual MPs.
+That is, do voters reward or punish them for the ways they voted on the highly contentious Brexit issue?
+A related question that also deserves attention is how the Conservative Party internally rewards or punishes rebellious MPs, i.e., how will the rebellion affect their long-term career prospects?